 If you’re facing legal charges, you should be working with a lawyer to prepare for your trial.
-Part of this process is figuring out whether you should have a bench trial or jury trial.
-If you’re not familiar with both options, this decision can be difficult.
-If you want to learn about what a bench trial is or want to delve into the reasons for having a bench trial vs. jury trial, this guide is for you.
+Part of this process is figuring out whether you should have a bench trial or a jury trial.
+If you’re unfamiliar with both options, this decision can be difficult.
+If you want to learn about a bench trial or delve into the reasons for having a bench trial vs. jury trial, this guide is for you.

 What Is a Bench Trial?

-This type of trial tends to go faster than a jury trial, since there’s no need to take the time for jury selection.
+This type of trial tends to go faster than a jury trial since there’s no need to take the time for jury selection.
 Also, bench trials often have a less formal feel, making them less intimidating than jury trials.
-Another one of the advantages of a bench trial is that it’s often best for complicated cases that a judge might understand better than a jury.
+Another one of the advantages of a bench trial is that it’s usually best for complicated cases that a judge might understand better than a jury.